dougbutner/web-4/README.md

 In essence, web 4 is **positive attention catalyzer**, built on providing power to every that only gains meaning when they give it freely to another.
 This power is also freely given, and limited by time.

-> Web 4 combines real-world components like time and geography with existing blockc
+> Web 4 combines real-world components like time and geography with existing blockchain technology

 In this manifesto, I will define each of the components of web 4, provide basic psudeocode